Jaehaerys I Targaryen

 Jaehaerys was the third son of King Aenys and Alyssa Velaryon.
-During the Faith Militant uprising when Aenys thought King's Landing too unsafe.
-He fled to Dragonstone with his wife and children except for his eldest children Aegon and Rhaena who were in the Westerlands at this time.
+During the Faith Militant uprising, when Aenys thought King's Landing too unsafe, he fled to Dragonstone with his wife and all his children except for his eldest two, Aegon and Rhaena, who were in the Westerlands at this time.

-Dragonstone was held by Visenya Targaryen whose council was for Aenys to bring "Fire and Blood" to the Faith of the Seven.
-Aenys never the most robust, fell seriously ill.
-The dowager Queen Visenya Targaryen took over his care and Aenys briefly improved.
-Aenys though suffered a collapse when he learned his son and daughter were besieged at Crakehall and died later.
+Dragonstone was held by Visenya Targaryen, whose counsel was for Aenys to bring "fire and blood" to the Faith of the Seven.
+Aenys, never the most robust, fell seriously ill.
+The Dowager Queen Visenya took over his care and Aenys briefly improved.
+Aenys then suffered a collapse when he learned his son and daughter were besieged at Crakehall, and died later.
 Upon his death Visenya mounted her dragon and flew to Pentos to retrieve her son Maegor.

-In 44 AC Maegors mother, Visenya Targaryen passed away in.
-The chaos of her death gave Alyssa an opportunity to escape with her other children, Jaehaerys and Alysanne.
-She also took the Valyrian sword Dark Sister with her and fled.
-Eventually finding sanctuary at Storm's End.
-Maegor as punishment had her son Visery's tortured to death, leaving his mutilated body in the courtyard of King's Landing to rot.
+In 44 AC, Visenya passed away.
+The chaos of her death gave Alyssa an opportunity to escape with Jaehaerys and Alysanne.
+She also took the Valyrian sword Dark Sister.
+They eventually found sanctuary at Storm's End.
+Maegor, as punishment, had her son Prince Viserys tortured to death, leaving his mutilated body in the courtyard of King's Landing to rot.